 Staff identify what we want to teach the children to learn and be able to do that.
 Staff will look at what experiences we need to give the children and why it's important.

-this planning will be based on children's interests, their needs, and identifying any gaps in their development.
+this planning will be based on children's interests, their needs, and identifying any gaps in their developmental needs prime focus on social and emotional well being and mental health.
+The prime areas are vital and important.

 Teaching: